For student year

 The turtle technique

-When you have a clear and understanding of the problem the student is experiencing, you can then identify and use a specific intervention process to teach the student how to find a solution.
+When you have a clear understanding of the problem the student is experiencing, you can then identify and use a specific intervention process to teach the student how to find a solution.
 One such process is the turtle technique.
-This which involves teaching students the steps of how to control feelings and calm down (i.e., think like a turtle).
+This involves teaching students the steps of how to control feelings and calm down (i.e., think like a turtle).

 You will find further templates in the resource section of this practice.